 Happy Valentine’s Day, y’all!
 Whether you’re single, attached, or too busy to give a crap about getting laid, today is all about love.
 Or at least that’s what Hallmark wants us to believe.

-Given the fact that love is on everyone’s minds this week, the following article from the NASBA Center for Public Trust couldn’t be any more timely.
+Given that love is on everyone’s minds this week, the following article from the NASBA Center for Public Trust couldn’t be any more timely.
 Forget the foreplay, let’s get right to it.

 OK back to the NASBA CPT article.
 Let’s check out these tips, just the tips.